Joint Trajectory and Passive Beamforming Design for Intelligent Reflecting Surface-Aided UAV Communications: A Deep Reinforcement Learning Approach: Simulation Result

-First, we depict the accumulated reward of the proposed DQN-based and DDPG-based algorithm of the training procedure in Fig.~\ref{reward3}, where the number of IRSs is set to 3, the number of reflecting elements is 20, $k_i = 100$, and $k_q = 1$.
-As shown in Fig.~\ref{dqnreward3}, the curve of accumulated reward remains negative at the beginning.
-This is because the UAV may have poor attempts, such as flying out of the target area, resulting in negative reward, i.e, penalty.
-Additionally, one can see that the accumulated reward increases rapidly at the later stage and the networks start to converge.
-Eventually, the curve of accumulated reward remain between 15 and 20, which means that the agent has achieved the best options of UAV trajectory and the phase shifts of the reflecting elements.
-Then, in Fig.~\ref{ddpgreward3}, DDPG also has the similar trend as DQN in Fig.~\ref{dqnreward3}.
-Specifically, the curve of the accumulated reward starts to increase from $-25$ at the beginning.
-This is because the UAV may fly out of the target area and the penalty is incurred.
-Then, the learning procedure starts and both actor and critic networks learn to converge, leading to the increase of the accumulated reward.
-Eventually, one can observe that the curve of accumulated reward remains about $30$, which means the networks obtains the best options of trajectory of the UAV and phase shifts of the reflecting elements of IRSs.
+First, we depict the average reward of the proposed DQN-based and DDPG-based algorithms of the training procedure with different number of reflecting elements in Fig.~\ref{rewardcomp}, where the number of IRSs is set to 3 and the number of the reflecting elements is the same for the IRSs.
+As shown in Fig.~\ref{dqnreward}, one can see for different number of reflection elements, the training curves of average rewards always remain negative at the beginning.
+This is because the UAV may have poor performance, such as flying out of the target area, resulting in negative reward.
+After that, as the networks start to converge, the average rewards increase and eventually remain stable, which indicate that the system find the best performance.
+Besides, one can observe that as the number of reflecting elements increases, the average rewards increase as well.
+Then, in Fig.~\ref{ddpgreward}, we depict the average rewards of the proposed DDPG-based algorithm versus the number of training episodes, which have the similar trend as DQN-based solution in Fig.~\ref{dqnreward}.
+It is worth noting that when the numbers of reflecting elements are the same, DDPG-based solution achieves higher reward than DQN-based solution, as expected.
+This is because for DQN-based algorithm, it only tries limited set of actions, whereas DDPG-based solutions optimize the variables continuously.

-Then, we depict the accumulated reward of the proposed DQN-based and DDPG-based algorithm of the training procedure in Fig.~\ref{reward6}, where the number of IRSs is set to 6, the number of reflecting elements is 20, $k_i = 100$, and $k_q = 1$.
-In Fig.~\ref{dqnreward6}, we observe that the curve of DQN starts to increase from $-30$ at the beginning, then it remains between $30$ and $40$.
-One can also see that from Fig.~\ref{ddpgreward6} that the accumulated reward of DDPG finally remains above 40.